Quebec Canada Travel Guide

 Salt-cured, spiced, and smoked beef brisket, typically served hot and sliced thick on rye bread with yellow mustard.
 It is different from pastrami due to its unique spice blend.

-Schwartz's (Plateau, worth the travels) is most famous.
+Schwartz's (Plateau, worth the trip) is most famous.
 Reubens Deli in downtown also serves it.

 Denser, sweeter, and chewier than New York bagels.
 Hand-rolled, boiled in honey water, and baked in wood-fired ovens.
 Often covered with sesame or poppy seeds.

-Fairmount Bagel or St-Viateur Bagel (Mile End neighborhood, outside Old Montreal historic district, but worth the trip).
-Many cafes in Old Montreal sell fresh bagels from these bakeries.
+Fairmount Bagel or St-Viateur Bagel (Mile End neighborhood, outside Old Montreal, but worth the trip).
+Many cafes in Old Montreal sell fresh bagels from these particular bakeries.

 A classic Montreal poutine with fries, cheese curds, and gravy, served in a bowl.

-Try different variations of poutine to find your most-loved!
+Try different variations of poutine to find your favorite!

 Old Montreal has exquisite culinary experiences.